Southwest Airlines crew detail engine explosion

 - Zunum Aero’s hybrid-electric aircraft gets a launch customer

+The plane was heading from New York to Dallas on April 17 when one of the engines on the Boeing 737 exploded at 30,000 feet.

+Part of the engine struck a window, shattering it and causing a partial loss of pressure that led to 43-year-old Jennifer Riordan, of Albuquerque, New Mexico, being partially sucked out.
+She died later.

-Shults says while she is glad the plane landed safely, “the survival of 148 never eclipses the loss of one.”
+Shults said while she is glad the plane landed safely, “the survival of 148 never eclipses the loss of one.”

+A preliminary finding by the National Transportation Safety Board showed one of the plane’s engine blades snapped due to metal fatigue.

+Dallas-based Southwest executives said crews inspected its fleet and found only one engine blade that showed signs of cracking.